py5coding/py5book/index.md

 ![index_example](images/main/index_example.gif)

 But don't settle for an animated GIF!
-Use the rocket ship icon at the top of this page to run the example on Binder, or better yet, use Live Code with Thebe.
-Then you will be able to create a
-[Sketch Portal](/reference/py5tools_sketch_portal) and see the running Sketch embedded right in this page.
+Use the rocket ship icon at the top of this page to run the example on Binder, or better yet, use Live Code with Thebe (Thebe is somewhat experimental and does not always work).
+Then you will be able to create a [Sketch Portal](/reference/py5tools_sketch_portal) and see the running Sketch embedded right in this page.
 You'll even be able click on the Sketch Portal to trigger the `mouse_clicked()` event.
 The Sketch Portal accepts all of py5's keyboard and mouse events.
 It is fully interactive!

 ```{code-cell} ipython3
 :tags: [remove-output]